Skip to main content

 Engineer-first takeaway

-Engineering inference: if you build search, NLP, or label-normalization pipelines, you will likely want to map nearby terms together rather than treat them as unrelated phrases.
-Useful related terms can include:
+If you build search, NLP, or label-normalization pipelines, it is useful to keep nearby report terms linked rather than isolated.
+Useful related terms include:

 • hemorrhagic renal cyst